-Are you looking for an internship that will truly help teens who need to understand how media affects them and what to do about it?
+Are you looking for an internship that will truly help teens understand how media affects them and what to do about it?
 How about insight into how a nonprofit program works?
-About-Face is looking for a smart, passionate, enthusiastic, and organized intern.
+About-Face is looking for an enthusiastic, passionate, justice-seeking, and organized intern.

 College students are encouraged to apply.
 Note that internships are unpaid.
 We require that interns be eligible for credit or hours through their school or university.
 Please check with the appropriate department/educator and confirm this is possible in your application.

 About-Face frees girls from the confines of a toxic culture so they can fulfill their potential.

 At the organization’s roots are activism, awareness-raising, body positivity, media and cultural literacy, a belief in the power of youth, social justice principles, and gender equity.
 We work with self-identified girls ages 12-18 in their schools, organizations, and via social media to teach them critical thinking and skills centered on understanding and critiquing of our mainstream culture, including media and social media.
 We then transform that knowledge into activism skills that they can use throughout their lives.
 About-Face is in the San Francisco Bay Area and is working to expand its online and on-the-ground presence.